mbpfws/elecosys-app/CODE_MODIFICATION_LOG.md

 - Added gradient overlay and decorative elements to the image
 - Improved typography and spacing for better readability
 - Enhanced background elements with additional decorative elements
+- Migrated from MUI Grid v1 to Grid v2 for better layout control

+#### MUI Grid v2 Migration
+- Initially attempted to use `import Grid from '@mui/material/Unstable_Grid2'` but encountered compatibility issues
+- Reverted to using `import Grid from '@mui/material/Grid'` with the standard Grid API
+- Changed the spread syntax `{...{ item: true, xs: 12, md: 6 }}` to direct props `item xs={12} md={6}`
+- Fixed ref handling in components using Intersection Observer to avoid React warnings
+- Updated image paths to use the correct directories from Materio
+- Fixed unused variables and imports to clean up the code
+- Removed deprecated `paragraph` prop from Typography components

 #### Research Notes
 - Analyzed the reference design for layout patterns and visual hierarchy